 Junko Iizuka was forced to undergo sterilization surgery 55 years ago.
 She was just 16 years old.
 She given not a word of explanation nor told what to expect.

-Now aged 77, she lives alone in a two-bedroom public housing apartment in Sendai, the largest city in the Tohoku Region.
+Now aged 77, she lives alone in a two-bedroom public housing apartment in Sendai, the largest city in the Tohoku region.
 When Waseda Chronicle visited her on August 30, 2017, she dragged two cardboard boxes out of her bedroom.
 Inside was a treasure trove of documents about Japan’s forced sterilization program.
-Some she had obtained through the Act on Access to Informationt: records and minutes of her negotiation with governments, booklets of her support groups, newspaper clippings, as well as letters and faxed documents.
+Some she had obtained through the Act on Access to Information: records and minutes of her negotiation with governments, booklets of her support groups, newspaper clippings, as well as letters and faxed documents.
 Among them is a 12-page self-penned memo that chronicles her life story.